 Normally, summer salary is awarded for the first summer of the award period.
 Faculty on leave may conduct their research or creative projects during the first summer of the award period or the following summer, if they are deemed eligible for the summer salary in the second calendar year.

 Applicants for Traditional B Awards or Enhanced Awards may request a fixed amount of $4,530.00 for three credits of released time, i.e. $3,000 for salary and 51.0% fringe benefits.
 PIs requesting released time must obtain approval from their Provost/Dean prior to including it in their budget proposals.
 Librarians requesting released time must obtain approval from their Chief Librarian prior to including it in their budget proposals.
 An explanation for the need for released time must be included in the budget justification.
 Instructional staff in non-faculty titles are not eligible for released time.

 The award may be used to support Research Assistants and Post-doctoral Assistants.
 The UCRA defines a Post-doctoral Assistant as someone who has recently received a doctoral degree but has not held a full-time faculty appointment for one academic year or more.
 Principal Investigators should consult with the Program Administrator regarding employment protocols.

-Principal Investigators receiving summer salary may be eligible for a contribution to the TIAA-CREF annuity program.
+Principal Investigators receiving summer salary may be eligible for a contribution to the TIAA annuity program.
 Eligibility will be determined in accordance with Research Foundation policies.
-The fringe benefit rate for the Principal Investigator's summer salary is 28.9%.
-The current fringe benefit rate for released time is 38%, effective 7/1/14 the rate will be 41.6%.
-The fringe benefit rate for Research Assistants working 19 hours or less is 9.5%.
-For Research Assistants working over 19 hours per week, the rate for 7/01/13-6/30/14 is 38%.
-Please note that these rates are subject to change.
+The fringe benefit rate for the Principal Investigator's summer salary is 26%.
+The current fringe benefit rate for released time is 51%.
+The fringe benefit rate for Research Assistants working 19 hours or less is 9%.
+For Research Assistants working over 19 hours per week, the rate is 38%.
+These rates are subject to change.